 6.8 Buffer Boundary Violation [HCB]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
+Exceptions associated with runtime exceptions are addressed in clause 6.36.

 6.9 Unchecked Array Indexing [XYZ]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
+Exceptions associated with runtime exceptions are addressed in clause 6.36.

 6.10 Unchecked Array Copying [XYW]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
+Exceptions associated with runtime exceptions are addressed in clause 6.36.

 6.11 Pointer Type Conversions [HFC]